PoisotLab/MetawebTransferLearning/outline.md

 A sample of the model's prediction is compared to an empirical network (Newfoundland tree [@Strong2014ImpNon], beavers?) to evaluate the model's performance.

-## Results and discussion

-> Figure 1 is a multi-paneled output of results: ROC, matrix??

-Hey look lots of similarities between Europe and Canada and here are some metrics

-> Figure 2 is a multi-paneled output of validation: body mass
-> ratio, omnivory/trophic comparison and Newfoundland metaweb

-Challenges of validation - even empirical webs are imperfect Need for a suite of validation techniques?

-## Concluding notes

-This method is the bestest - use it

 ## References

-## Supplementary stuff